Zeugwerk/Testbench/README.md

 ## Key Features
 - Framework-agnostic interfaces for test implementation.
-- Simplifies integration with popular unittest frameworks.
-- Designed to support extensibility for new frameworks.
+- Designed to support extensibility for new test frameworks.
 - Ideal for use with tools like Zeugwerk Test Explorer.
+- Bare minimum code overhead when implementing tests.
+- Support for code generators for dynamically created unittests.

 ---